August 2, 2004

 August 9, 2004

 I tried to return to work last Thursday for four hours, but it was difficult because I became weak.
 The stress of surgery has made my adrenal glands crash again.
 It took me three hours to do one admission and see nine patients.
-I can only stand about 30 seconds, so I went back to work too soon.
+I can only stand for about 30 seconds, so I went back to work too soon.
 I am going to write out surgical guidelines for myself for the next surgery to help me remember.
 I spoke with two nurse friends at church who both work in orthopedics at the community hospital.
 They both recommended Dr. R. who did my first two knee arthroscopies.

 August 14, 2004